Update Samsung Galaxy S2 to Android 4.3 Jelly Bean

 - Follow the procedure on "Steps to Update Galaxy S2 to Jelly Bean 4.3".
 Note that this is the Android 4.2.2 based version of CyanogenMod for Samsung Galaxy S2, and so 4.2.2 will be installed, not 4.3

-See more questions like this: Can you help me to upgrade my Android Samsung Galaxy S2
+See more questions like this: Best way to get Galaxy gear to work with my Galaxy S2 (Android 4.1.2)

 What do I need to install after installing 4.3?